paulzchen/paulzchen.github.io/README.md

 ## My Research
 In early March 2020, I pivoted to help with the response to COVID-19.
 My work has helped to understand why superspreading drives the COVID-19 pandemic; model the extent to which SARS-CoV-2 is shed via respiratory droplets and aerosols; suggest that high, persistent SARS-CoV-2 replication in the lower respiratory tract characterizes severe COVID-19, distinguishing it from nonsevere illness; interpret the relationships between SARS-CoV-2 shedding and age (including for children), sex and disease severity; find an indicator to potentially predict severe COVID-19 days before disease deterioration; and evaluate methods to decontaminate N95 masks for reuse.
 Our findings support the airborne transmission of SARS-CoV-2, aiding its growing acceptance.
 We published the first study to identify a virological factor that facilitates overdispersion, and superspreading, for respiratory viruses.

-In my thesis research, I develop experimental and theoretical methods to investigate how nanocrystals form, including at the atomic level, and use that insight to design new nanomaterials for health applications.
+In my thesis research, I develop experimental and theoretical methods to investigate how nanocrystals grow, including at the atomic level, and use that insight to design new nanomaterials for health applications.

-My long-term interests are to develop new methodological approaches to design materials and technologies that address key health, energy and environmental issues.
+My long-term interests are to broadly understand how materials form bottom-up and how this influences their properties, facilitating the development of new methodological approaches to design materials and technologies that address key health, energy and environmental issues.
 Overall, I hope my work helps to improve both science and society.

 ## Publications
 1. **Chen, P.Z.**, Clasky, A.J., Gu, F.X.* [Thermodynamic framework elucidating supersaturation throughout nanocrystal growth.](https://arxiv.org/abs/2105.00050) _under review_, preprinted in arXiv.